avarghesein/WhiteStat/README.md

  ## How to Build

- Ensure PYTHON with version 3.7.3+ and 'requirement.txt' has been installed in the build environment.
+ Ensure PYTHON with version 3.7.3+ and [requirement.txt](https://github.com/avarghesein/WhiteStat/blob/main/WhiteStat/requirements.txt) has been installed in the build environment.

  ### Auto Build & Deploy Docker Images